Skip to main content

 Nuclear Cardiology

-A staff highly trained in the use of state of the art diagnostic equipment, including hybrid Single Photon Emission Computed Tomography (SPECT)/CT, Positron Emission Tomography (PET)/CT, gated SPECT blood pool imaging, and first pass imaging, provides patients with the best clinical cardiovascular imaging as well as the development and translation of new targeted molecular imaging for personalized medical care.
+A staff highly trained in the use of advanced diagnostic equipment, including the hybrid single photon emission computed tomography (SPECT)/CT and digital positron emission tomography (PET)/CT, provides patients with the best clinical cardiovascular imaging as well as the development of imaging for personalized precision medical care.

-Our solid-state SPECT 64-slice CT imaging system, allows us to offer fusion of physiological and molecular radiotracer-based SPECT imaging with high-resolution CT imaging with reduced radiation exposure that surpasses the current national standard.
+Our SPECT 64-slice CT imaging system allows us to offer highly accurate images of blood flow to the heart with reduced radiation exposure that is superior to the current national standard.
 This novel hybrid system has improved image quality and diagnostic accuracy.
+Our SPECT/CT system also offers unique methods for determining if a patient has a heart condition known as cardiac amyloidosis.

-Our PET imaging system allows us not only to determine if patients have coronary artery disease but also to evaluate specific groups of patients to determine if they would benefit from revascularization.
-Using PET, we can determine if patients with systemic sarcoidosis also have heart involvement.
+Our digital PET/CT imaging system enables us to determine if patients have coronary artery disease and to evaluate if some patients would benefit from procedures to improve blood flow to the heart.
+Cardiac PET blood flow imaging is the only non-invasive method to accurately measure blood flow in the small vessels of the heart (microvascular blood flow).
+Using PET, we can further determine if patients with systemic sarcoidosis also have heart involvement.

 National Recognition